jack-carling/wordle/README.md

 # Wordle

 I was inspired by the popular game [Wordle](https://www.powerlanguage.co.uk/wordle/) and wanted to create my own version.
-I've mostly used Vue options API when building projects so this was the first time trying out Vue 3 using the composition API.
+I've mostly worked with Vue options API when building projects before so this was my first time trying the composition API.

+The game contains 483 common words and chooses a random word each round.
+The words played are checked against a dictionary containing 12,923 words.

+**PWA:** Using the `vite-plugin-pwa` and self hosting both the fonts and dictionaries makes the game fully playable offline!

+Compared to the original Wordle game I've also added a hint for a correctly placed letter but indicating when the word contains more than one of that particular letter.

+The score is based on how well each round is played and reset when the player leaves the site (i.e. not saved in localStorage).
+Guessing the word on the first try gives 100 points, second try 80 points and so on (reducing by 20 each row) until the last row which gives no points.
+The game also tracks number of wins/losses and a streak (consecutive wins in a row which is reset if a round is lost).

+In development mode the word of the round is logged in the console.

 ## Demo